What is a Doppler ultrasound?

-You doctor may suggest a Doppler ultrasound exam if you show signs of decreased blood flow in the arteries or veins of your legs, arms, or neck.
-A reduced amount of blood flow may be due to an arterial blockage, a blood clot inside a blood vessel or bypass graft, or an injury to a blood vessel.
+Your doctor may suggest a Doppler ultrasound exam if you show signs of decreased blood flow in the arteries or veins of your legs, arms, or neck.
+A reduced amount of blood flow may be due to a blockage in the artery, a blood clot inside a blood vessel, or an injury to a blood vessel.

 - deep vein thrombosis (DVT), a condition that occurs when a blood clot forms in a vein deep inside your body (usually in the leg or hip regions)

-- superficial thrombophlebitis (inflammation due to a blood clot in a vein just below the skin’s surface)
+- superficial thrombophlebitis, an inflammation of the veins due to a blood clot in a vein just below the skin’s surface

-- arteriosclerosis of the extremities (narrowing and hardening of the arteries that supply blood to the legs and feet)
+- arteriosclerosis, a narrowing and hardening of the arteries that supply blood to the legs and feet

-- thromboangiitis obliterans (a rare disease in which the blood vessels of the hands and feet become obstructed)
+- thromboangiitis obliterans, a rare disease in which the blood vessels of the hands and feet become inflamed and swollen

 - vascular tumors in your arms or legs